comprna/METEORE/README.md

 ```
 Accept the license terms during installation.

-Install `Mamba` via conda to install Snakemake for each pipeline later.
+For performance and compatibility reasons you should install `Mamba` via conda to install Snakemake for each pipeline later.
 See [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for more details.
 ```
 conda install -c conda-forge mamba
 ```